Elijah Burke: The New Breed (2006–2007)

-Burke would be brought up to the main roster of SmackDown! on July 28, 2006 working a mixed martial arts cornerman gimmick with the also debuting former MMA fighter Sylvester Terkay.
+Burke would be brought up to the main roster of SmackDown! on July 28, 2006, working a mixed martial arts cornerman gimmick with the also debuting former MMA fighter Sylvester Terkay.
 His first WWE match saw him defeating Scott Wright and he would also break Vito's four month winning streak while on SmackDown!, albeit with Terkay's assistance.

 On November 7, 2006, Burke and Terkay debuted on the ECW brand by cutting a backstage promo.
 The following week, Burke replaced Tazz, who had knee surgery, as color commentator alongside play-by-play announcer Joey Styles.
-Two weeks later, Burke returned to the ring; he and Terkay lost to The Hardys.
-At the ECW brand's December to Dismember pay-per-view, Burke and Terkay defeated The Full Blooded Italians.
+Two weeks later, Burke returned to the ring; he and Terkay lost to the Hardy Boyz (Jeff Hardy and Matt Hardy).
+At the ECW brand's December to Dismember pay-per-view, Burke and Terkay defeated the Full Blooded Italians (Little Guido and Tony Mamaluke).
 The pair were later dubbed The Knock-Out/Tap-Out Connection, in reference to Burke's amateur boxing career and Terkay's mixed martial arts background.
 On January 18, 2007, Terkay was released from WWE.

-Following this, Burke usually wrestled in singles matches, and appeared in a segment where WWE owner Vince McMahon showed disdain for members of the original ECW and called Burke to the ring, naming him "The Future of ECW".
+Following this, Burke usually wrestled in singles matches, and appeared in a segment where WWE owner Vince McMahon showed disdain for members of the original ECW and called Burke to the ring, naming him "The Future of ECW."
 Burke was then attacked by Tommy Dreamer, Rob Van Dam, Sabu, and The Sandman, who would later form the ECW Originals stable.
 Burke then became the official leader of The New Breed, a group of new ECW stars including Matt Striker, Marcus Cor Von and Kevin Thorn, who proceeded to feud with the ECW Originals.
-At WrestleMania 23, The New Breed faced off against the ECW Originals but were ultimately defeated.
+At WrestleMania 23, The New Breed faced the ECW Originals but were defeated.

 After several weeks of trying to recruit fellow roster mate and new ECW superstar CM Punk, Burke and the New Breed were successful on April 10.
-Just two weeks later, however, CM Punk betrayed the New Breed, attacking Burke after a match.
-The next week, Kevin Thorn quit the New Breed due to lack of interference in his match with CM Punk.
-The same night, Matt Striker and Marcus Cor Von were defeated by the debuting Major Brothers.
+Just two weeks later, however, Punk betrayed the New Breed, attacking Burke after a match.
+The next week, Thorn quit the New Breed due to lack of interference in his match with Punk.
+The same night, Striker and Cor Von were defeated by the debuting Major Brothers (Brian Major and Brett Major).
 After being pinned, Burke screamed at Striker creating tension between the two.
-The New Breed would then feud with the ECW Originals, CM Punk and the Major Brothers at the same time.
-At Judgment Day, Burke was defeated by CM Punk.
-Then, at One Night Stand, Burke, Marcus Cor Von and Matt Striker were defeated by Tommy Dreamer, The Sandman and CM Punk in a tables match, ending the New Breed stable.
+The New Breed would then feud with the ECW Originals, Punk and the Major Brothers at the same time.
+At Judgment Day, Burke was defeated by Punk.
+Then, at One Night Stand, Burke, Cor Von and Striker were defeated by Dreamer, The Sandman and Punk in a tables match, ending the New Breed stable.